DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Abstract
-In the following you will find the development of an **deep reinforcement learning Agent** that collects yellow bananas and leaves bad (dark) ones.
+In this project you will find the development of an **deep reinforcement learning Agent** that collects yellow bananas and leaves bad (dark) ones.
 Realised with a value optimization based learning approach with DQNs (figure 1).
 It learns model-free the rules of the game and the necessary control movements by getting a reward/punishment for each collected banana.